Afton, Virginia: Economy

-Afton is home to Hazy Mountain Vineyards & Brewery, Silverback Distillery, Veritas Vineyard and Winery, the Blue Mountain Brewery and Cardinal Point Vineyard & Winery.
+Afton is home to Hazy Mountain Vineyards & Brewery, Silverback Distillery, Veritas Vineyard and Winery, the Brewing Tree Beer Company, the Blue Mountain Brewery and Cardinal Point Vineyard & Winery.

 Demographics

-Afton first appeared as a census designated place in the 2020 U.S. census.
+Afton first appeared as a census-designated place in the 2020 U.S. census.

-Point of Interest
+Points of interest

-Scott Castle - also known as The Royal Orchard, the 25,000-square foot Tudor Gothic-style mansion was built in 1911 by Richmond, Virginia engineer Henry Baskervill and architect John Russell Pope.
-The Royal Orchard name originated in 1837, when Andrew Stephenson, who was serving as the United States Ambassador to the United Kingdom, introduced a basketful of Newtown Pippin apples that he had grown in his orchard to Queen Victoria, and it quickly became a royal favorite.
+Scott Castle, also known as the Royal Orchard, is a 25,000-square foot Tudor Gothic-style mansion built in 1911 by Richmond, Virginia engineer Henry Baskervill and architect John Russell Pope.
+The Royal Orchard name originated in 1837, when Andrew Stephenson, the U.S. ambassador to the United Kingdom, introduced a basketful of Newtown Pippin apples that he had grown in his orchard to Queen Victoria, and they quickly became a royal favorite.

-In October 1968, the Scott Family held a charity event at their castle by hosting an art auction in order to raise money for the local fire and rescue services.
-This would be the only time that the home was open to the public.
-It was reported that an estimated 4,600 visitors and one thousand automobiles appeared around the mansion, oftentimes blocking U. S. Route 250.
-Since the conclusion of the event, the family closed the property to the public out of request for their privacy.
+In October 1968, the Scott family held a charity event at their castle by hosting an art auction to raise money for the local fire and rescue services.
+This was the only time that the home was open to the public.
+It was reported that an estimated 4,600 visitors and 1,000 automobiles appeared around the mansion, often blocking U. S. Route 250.
+After the event, the family closed the property to the public.

 In 2009, home building company Alexander Nicholson partnered with John Milner Architects to restore the castle.